 Phase 1: Code and configuration validation

-When you initially set up a project from a template, we retrieve the code from the Magento Commerce Cloud template.
+When you initially set up a project from a template, we retrieve the code from the Adobe Commerce on cloud infrastructure template.
 This code repo is cloned to your project as the

 - For Starter—